PradanaIndra/FinalProject/README.md

 <img src="https://i.ytimg.com/vi/zPJtDohab-g/maxresdefault.jpg" width=500>

 ## Introduction
-In this final project, I use sales data from retail stores to make machine learning algorithms to cluster customers to make the target market right on target..
+In this final project, I use sales data from retail stores to make machine learning algorithms to cluster customers to make the target market right on target.

 ## Feature Description
 Analyzing customer behaviour for clustering.